sshsalim/EnterpriseDataScience_SS2020_TUKL_Salim/README.md

     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── projectdelivery_sourcecode_notebooks  <- Notebooks for delivery 1,2 and 3 with the source code.
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── plots              <- static visualisation for deliveries ├── models             <- Trained and serialized models, model predictions, or model summaries (e.g. SIR model fit) │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks          <- Jupyter notebooks taking assistance from lecture │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │